Combination therapy may provide key to treating 85% of lung cancers

 Kathryn E. Vinson, MS, CCRC

-Non Small Cell Lung Cancer – A little while back, in Cancer Risk to our Veterans, I mentioned my grandfather succumbed to lung cancer after many years of smoking – smoking that began during his service in WWII and persisted for almost the rest of his life.
+Stage 4 Lung Cancer Treatment – A little while back, in Cancer Risk to our Veterans, I mentioned my grandfather succumbed to lung cancer after many years of smoking – smoking that began during his service in WWII and persisted for almost the rest of his life.
 It seems like almost all of us have known someone who has battled or is currently fighting this disease.
-Nowadays, we learn from a very young age of the dangers of smoking, and the associated risk of lung cancer.
+Nowadays, we learn from a very young age about the dangers of smoking, and the associated risk of lung cancer.
 There are, however, some other risk factors out there that aren’t as well known, and some promising new treatments on the horizon.

 Types of lung cancer

 Non-small cell lung cancers (NSCLC) represent anywhere from 80-85% of all lung cancers.
 These types of cancers affect both smokers and non-smokers.
-Small cell lung cancers, on the other hand, strike almost only smokers, and tend to spread quickly.
-Although 80% of cancer deaths are attributable to smoking, the remaining 20% may be linked to radon exposure, second hand smoke, pollution, work-place exposures, or even genetics.
+Small cell lung cancers, on the other hand, strike almost only smokers and tend to spread quickly.
+Although 80% of cancer deaths are attributable to smoking, the remaining 20% may be linked to radon exposure, second-hand smoke, pollution, work-place exposures, or even genetics.
 Several of these risk factors we can work to avoid or eliminate, such as smoking, but others such as radon exposure, are very difficult to avoid due to its natural occurrence.
-Researchers are currently looking at cancer and other risks associated with “vaping”, a topic we will talk about more later this week.
+Stage 4 lung cancer treatment has researchers looking at cancer and other risks associated with “vaping”, a topic we will talk about more later this week.

 Unfortunately for patients – cancer is smart – it often finds pathways around treatments.
 This is precisely what was happening with the EGFR inhibitors.
 Another factor, called tumor necrosis factor (TNF) was found to increase in NSCLC patients after being treated with EGFR inhibitors, so it stood to reason that this could be the pathway the cancer was using to bypass the treatment.
 Animal studies showed that tumors were more susceptible to the EGFR inhibitors when that treatment was given in conjunction with a TNF inhibitor.